-An even more accessible means of achieving autonomous modulation of light and heat input for a building facade may be to combine light- or heat-driven LCE hinges with passive facade elements.
+An even more accessible means of achieving autonomous modulation of light and heat input for a building facade may be to design smart louver systems using responsive materials.
+Using a thin cast PDMS array with channels through which an index matching fluid could be flown, or replaced by air for inducing scattering, Park et al. designed a dynamic daylight control system capable of variable light scattering and redirection of light~\cite{PARK201487}.
+The system was not autonomous, however, and the switching between empty channels and channels filled with index matching fluid requires a closed system with pumps and tubing.
+We believe that light- or heat-driven LCE hinges can be combined with passive facade elements such as louvers in a way that may render the smart facade fully autonomous.
 Schwartz and co-workers demonstrated a concept for glare management based on vertical louvers organized into pairs, where the blades are split in two, with one half offset along the normal of the blade face~\cite{schwartzLouver}.
 By rotating the pair such that the normal to the louver surface always points to the sun, direct sunlight is fully blocked, while indirect sunlight and good visibility can be ensured as the parallel rays of the sun align only with the rotated louver, and indirect light is reflected inside (\textbf{Figure~\ref{subfig:left}}).
 The glare reduction is beneficial not only in reducing IR light and thus counteracting heat gain, but also through human comfort in visual glare.
 Unfortunately this type of heliotropic (sun-following) rotation mechanism is uncommon, most likely because of the expense and difficulty in manufacturing mechanical systems that are either preprogrammed, or equipped with sensors -- both of which require electrical power and wired electromechanical solutions.
 Designing an LCE actuator-based system that responds to the highest intensity light direction could be a way forward.